Home > Tour & Cruise Packages > South America > Land of the Incas with Galápagos Legend North and Central Cruise

 Later, you'll join another Local Specialist who will reveal insights into the nearby 13th-century Incan settlement of Qoriwayrachina.
 The afternoon is free to join an optional experience including a visit to the Chocolate Museum, Cusco off the beaten track or the greenhouse and salt wells of Maras & Moray.
 (B)

 Return to Lima this morning, then continue your journey to the coastal playground of Paracas.
-Discover what life is like in Peru's rural countryside before arriving to Paracas for dinner at your seaside hotel and an evening at leisure.
+Discover what life is like in Peru's rural countryside before arriving to Paracas for an evening at leisure.
 Perhaps there's even time for a stroll along the Malecon.
-(B/L/D) Stay: Spa Hotel Aranwa
+(B/L) Stay: Spa Hotel Aranwa

 This morning, connect with nature with a Local Specialist, cruising around the uninhabited Ballestas Islands, a 'mini-Galapagos' teeming with wildlife.
 See the mysterious Candelabra in Pisco Bay, then return to Lima where this evening, we'll visit the Larco Museum with a Local Specialist.
-Our journey almost at its end, we'll indulge in a festive Farewell Dinner in the museum's garden restaurant.
-(B/FD) Stay: Iberostar Hotel Lima
+Our journey almost at its end, we'll indulge in a festive farewell dinner in the museum's garden restaurant.
+(B/D) Stay: Iberostar Hotel Lima

 Transfer to the airport for your onward flight to Ecuador (flight not included in holiday price).
 Enjoy a warm welcome in Quito where you will be greeted at the airport and taken to your hotel.
 (B) Stay: Sheraton